Start boosting your immune system and get the protection you need

 I heard about cancer links from hormones is that true?
 Are there any risks in bioidentical hormone therapy?

-Lets go deeper to look at risk vs benefit of hormonal use in post menopause:The nurses Health Study (NHS):This large study showed no increase in breast cancer no matter the hormone women took monitoring them for longer than 10 years!
+Lets go deeper to look at risk vs benefit of hormonal use in post menopause: The nurses Health Study (NHS).
+This large study showed no increase in breast cancer no matter the hormone women took, even longer than 10 years.

-There have been numerous other studies that show not only that estrogen replacement therapy in age appropriate women to be safe but actually may decrease the incidence of cancer and diseases associated with aging.
-Here is a sum of the data points to clear up: The majority of breast cancer victims were never on hormones and most women on hormonal therapy don’t develop cancer.
-Women who have been exposed to estrogen for longer periods in their life (earlier menarche and later menopause) have not consistently shown in increased incidence of cancer meaning estrogen exposure isn’t likely a cause, according to 4 studies that looked at this.Administration of estrogen has shown to have beneficial effects on breast cancer.
-University of London director of cancer research Reported 25% of advanced breast cancer patients given high-dose estrogen fared better than those who did not.
-A study from the University of Cagliari in Italy showed remission rate of 50% of breast cancer patients treated with Estrogen.
+Here is a sum of the data to clear things up: The majority of breast cancer victims were never on hormones and most women on hormonal therapy don’t develop cancer.
+Women who have been exposed to estrogen for longer periods in their life (earlier menarche and later menopause) have not consistently shown in increased incidence of cancer meaning estrogen exposure isn’t likely a cause, according to 4 studies that looked at this.
+Administration of estrogen has shown to have beneficial effects on breast cancer.
+University of London director of cancer research reported that 25% of advanced breast cancer patients given high-dose estrogen fared better than those who did not.
+Finally, a study from the University of Cagliari in Italy showed remission rate of 50% of breast cancer patients treated with Estrogen.
+Recently there have been further studies using testosterone to successfully treat breast cancer as well, which in the body, converts into estrogens.

 Symptoms of having low estrogen and what such therapy has actually shown to help alleviate: